-- (e) The Contracts and Strategic Sourcing Organization (NSS) is given the authority and responsibility to manage and monitor the required training and experience activities and maintain records for BPAC-C and FAC-C certification Levels I, II, and III for all purchasing personnel working in the NSS organization.
-The HCA may review the certification files at any time for completeness and compliance. - (f) Effective January 1, 2006, all newly hired contract specialists must meet the criteria to obtain a Level I, II, or III Certification as described in Attachment 2A-1 prior to requesting a CO Certificate of Appointment.
-All purchasing personnel on staff on that date must meet all elements of the certification criteria prior to requesting more authority than they currently possess on that date.
+- (d) All individuals who will execute purchases as part of their job duties must be certified with either a BPAC-C and/or FAC-C prior to requesting a delegation of authority as a Contracting Officer.
+This requirement does not apply to individuals executing purchases via a Purchase Card and/or under a Nominal Warrant. - (e) The Contracts and Strategic Sourcing Organization (NSS) is given the authority and responsibility to manage and monitor the required training and experience activities and maintain records for BPAC-C and FAC-C certification for all purchasing personnel working in the NSS organization.
+The HCA may review the certification files at any time for completeness and compliance. - (f) Effective January 1, 2006, all newly hired contract specialists must meet the criteria to obtain Certification as described in Attachment 2A-1 prior to requesting a CO Certificate of Appointment.
+All purchasing personnel on staff on that date must meet all elements of the certification criteria prior to requesting more authority than they currently possess on that date. - (g) The certification program is both sequential and progressive, with progressively advanced training and experience required for certification. - (h) Certification does is not a guarantee the CO will receive a warrant.

-- (g) The certification program is both sequential and progressive, with the training and experience required for each Level building upon previous Certification Level requirements.
-Example: a Level I certified contract specialist will work toward obtaining certification at Level II and then to Level III.
-The increasing difficulty of the coursework and progressive complexity of work assignments also build upon prior requirements.
-Continuing education for COs below Level III may include training creditable toward the next Level.
-However, the core coursework to qualify for Level III may not include coursework previously credited toward Continuous Learning at Level III. - (h) Certification to a certain Level makes a CO eligible for a Certificate of Appointment and certain dollar thresholds, but it is not a guarantee that the CO will be issued the highest authority within that level.
 The purchasing and process managers assess the determination of need for various levels of authority, based upon staffing and workload management, and other factors.
 The HCA retains the discretion to assign specific warrant authority to meet Bonneville's business needs. - (i) Effective June 1, 2011: Only prior relevant federal procurement work experience for a federal agency may be credited as an equivalency for BPAC-C CO certification purposes.

-2.2 CHANGES WITHIN THE CERTIFICATION PROGRAM
+2.2 CERTIFICATION PROGRAM OVERVIEW

-- (a) Effective October 1, 2014: Currently the BPAC-C training curriculum is similar to the FAI training requirements for the three (3) separate levels of contracting certifications.
-The training curriculum of the BPAC-C program will continue to mirror that of FAI and will update immediately as changes are made to the FAI certification requirements.
-The elective requirements have been clarified as of the date of this publication as outlined in Attachment 2A-1 The BPAC-C training and certification requirements will update as FAI curriculum requirements for FAC-C certification change.
-Any changes made by FAI to the FAC-C certification requirements/curriculum on the date prescribed by FAI. - (b) Effective November 1, 2015: The Bonneville Head of the Contracting Activity (HCA) is designated by the Department of Energy (DOE) Acquisition Career Manager (ACM) to manage the Federal Acquisition Institute (FAI) contracting certification program (FAC-C) at the agency level.
-Through this action the Bonneville HCA is appointed as the Site Acquisition Career Manager (SACM) and is given the authority to approve FAC-C certifications for the AWF at Bonneville within the FAI Cornerstone OnDemand or FAI CSOD system.
-This change allows Bonneville AWF members to complete training, apply for and receive FAC-C certifications that are recognized throughout the Federal government.
-The Office of Federal Procurement Policy (OFPP) prohibits delegating authority to grant FAC-C certification(s) below the SACM. - (c) As part of the on-boarding process, employees transferring into Bonneville who already hold a FAC-C reported in FAI CSOD must be evaluated to determine if Bonneville-specific training requirements have been met (Refer to FAC-C Portability/Reciprocity in Section 3 of this Appendix).

-(d) The FAC-C certification is applicable to all Executive Branch agencies that were established through amendments to Title 41 of the U.S. Code, Section 433, by Congress in order to extend DAWIA-type certifications to non-DOD Executive Branch agencies.
-The Federal Acquisition Institute (FAI) was created to provide these government-wide certifications including:
+- (a) The BPAC-C program will continue to mirror the FAI, and the training requirements and will update immediately as changes are made to the FAI certification requirements.
+The BPAC-C training and certification requirements will update as FAI curriculum requirements for FAC-C certification change.
+Any changes made by FAI to the FAC-C certification requirements take effect on the BPAC-C certification requirements/curriculum on the date prescribed by FAI. - (b) As part of the on-boarding process, employees transferring into Bonneville who already hold a FAC-C reported in FAI CSOD must be evaluated to determine if Bonneville-specific training requirements have been met, - (c) The FAC-C certification is applicable to all Executive Branch agencies that were established through amendments to Title 41 of the U.S. Code, Section 433, by Congress in order to extend DAWIA-type certifications to non-DOD Executive Branch agencies.
+The FAI was created to provide these government-wide certifications including:

-Federal Acquisition Certification in Contracting (FAC-C) - Currently the only FAI Certification Offered at Bonneville
+Federal Acquisition Certification in Contracting (FAC-C) - Currently the only FAI Certification Offered at Bonneville.

-Federal Acquisition Certification for Contracting Officer's Representatives (FAC-COR) - Not currently offered at Bonneville
+Federal Acquisition Certification for Contracting Officer's Representatives (FAC-COR) - Offered and available, and highly encouraged, as this will be a future requirement.